 TAMPA, Fla. — The Tampa Bay Buccaneers lost their third straight game, 34-7, against the Los Angeles Rams on Sunday night.

 They also lost their starting quarterback, Baker Mayfield, to a shoulder injury.
-Mayfield will have an MRI on Monday to determine the extent of the injury.
+Mayfield had an MRI on Monday to determine the extent of the injury.

 Mayfield was holding his non-throwing shoulder after tossing a touchdown pass in the first half.
 The team believes it's an AC joint sprain with no structural damage.